danispringer/pickerfull/README.md

 # ColorFull (iOS)
-We believe life should be ColorFull.
-Do you?
+Life should be ColorFull.

-• Meet ColorFull, a simple yet "PowerFull" app that lets you easily and precisely create and share your colors - or find your next favorite one – with the tap of a button or using Siri.
+• Meet ColorFull, a simple yet _"PowerFull"_ app that lets you easily and precisely create and share your colors - or find your next favorite one – with the tap of a button or using Siri.

 • Export in HEX, RGB, or..